parthpakhare-dotcom/Data-Analysis-with-Python/Chapter4.2.md

 Thus, using the training points ( and ignoring the considerable noise) we now make a model represented by the equation:
 ![image](https://github.com/user-attachments/assets/81de7f5f-1861-4e46-835e-338fce997429)
 Notice how we gave a hat on the y variable in this equation.
 That shows that the model, though can predict the targeted variable, isn't always perfect.
+I will add a regression plot here.

+There can be other reasons than noise if the difference is really big in many casses.

+### SLR in Python: